Eleonora Jenko Groyer: Early life and education

 Eleonora Jenko was born on 15 February 1879 in Ljubljana, then part of Austria-Hungary, to a highly educated family.
 Her father was the physician Ludvik Jenko and her mother Terezija Jenko (née Lenče) who was also an educated woman, having studied with Ursulines in Ljubljana and in Bavaria, as well as spending a year in Moscow.
 She assisted her husband in his practice, and the couple actively participated in Slovene cultural life as advocates of Pan-Slavism.
 They had four children of whom Eleonora was the eldest.
 All siblings obtained higher education, most notably Eleonora's sister Ana who went on to become the first Slovene woman with a doctorate in science.

 Eleonora Jenko finished her primary education with Ursulines in Ljubljana.
 Her parents planned for her to obtain higher education, but existing local schools for girls didn't enable enrollment in universities, so she was sent to the Maria Alexandrovna Institute for Girls in Cetinje.
 This decision was motivated by her parents' pro-Russian stance and the information that a medical college for women was opening soon in Saint Petersburg.
 After graduation, Eleonora Jenko therefore moved to Russia, but was unable to start her medical studies since her curriculum thus far lacked Latin.
-Instead, she enrolled in the Philosophical faculty in 1897 and switched next year after passing an exam in Latin.
+Instead, she enrolled in the Philosophical faculty in 1897 and switched the next year after passing an exam in Latin.
 Her 10-semester study was interrupted by a typhus infection and later for two years by the Russo-Japanese War, during which time she worked at a military hospital for women and children in Moscow.

 She finished her study on 14 February 1907 after completing oral and practical exams to become the first Slovene woman with a medical degree.
-In December that year, she married an Austrian physician and naval officer Friederik Groyer who had a medical practice in a Klimkovice spa, and started as his assistant.
+In December that year, she married an Austrian physician and naval officer, Friederik Groyer, who had a medical practice in a Klimkovice spa, and started as his assistant.
 In May 1908, their daughter Jolanda was born.